This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When you are ready to store your leftovers, you can freeze or store in the refrigerators.
 Follow these steps, for the best method.

-• If you plan on reusing the leftover within a week, then place sliced room temperature brisket in an airtight container.
+• If you plan on reusing the leftover within a week, then place sliced room temperature brisket in an airtight container with the liquid.
 Place in the refrigerator.
 Serve the brisket in one of your favorite leftover recipes.

 • Freezing brisket is easy to do.
 We recommend if you are freezing the brisket, to freeze it as a whole brisket.
 This keeps the moisture and juices inside, and it prevents contamination.
 It does take up more space in the freezer and reheating takes longer, but it will be worth it for your family.